annaritz/CREU-szgene-predictor/README.md

 ## GIANT Network
 The GIANT networks are tissue specific functional interactomes built from a naive bayes classifier.
 The classifier uses protein interaction, expression, and coexpression data to determine the probability that a tissue specific functional interaction occurs between 2 genes.

+## Cell Motility Positive Set

+The set of cell motility positives was created by downloading genes from the KEGG database.
+The genes were downloaded from five cell motility pathways: the cell adhesion molecule (CAM) pathway, focal adhesion kinase (FAK) pathway, ErbB signaling pathway, regulation of actin cytoskeleton pathway, and tight junction pathway.

+Kanehisa, Furumichi, M., Tanabe, M., Sato, Y., and Morishima, K.; KEGG: new perspectives on genomes, pathways, diseases and drugs.
+Nucleic Acids Res.
+45, D353-D361 (2017).
+Kanehisa, M., Sato, Y., Kawashima, M., Furumichi, M., and Tanabe, M.; KEGG as a reference resource for gene and protein annotation.
+Nucleic Acids Res.
+44, D457-D462 (2016).
+Kanehisa, M. and Goto, S.; KEGG: Kyoto Encyclopedia of Genes and Genomes.
+Nucleic Acids Res.
+28, 27-30 (2000).